What Does the Bible Say About Passover?

 But Passover is more than a historical event.
 It’s packed with symbolism and future implications.
 The sacrificial lamb represents deliverance and salvation – themes that resonate throughout the Bible.

-See also What Does the Bible Say About Spring?
+See also What Does the Bible Say About Telling the Truth?

 Fast forward to the New Testament, and Passover takes on a new dimension with Jesus.
 He celebrates Passover with His disciples, transforming it into the Last Supper – a key event in Christian faith.
 Jesus becomes the ‘lamb of God,’ linking the Exodus story to the idea of spiritual salvation from sin.